You are here

 Results from previous surveys

-You can find the results for England and for trusts from previous surveys on the NHS Surveys website.
-For the trust results, please click on the folder for the year in which you are interested and then choose the ‘published results’ folder.
+You can find the results from previous surveys for England and for trusts on the NHS Surveys website.
+Please click on the folder for the year in which you are interested and then choose the ‘published results’ folder.

 Pre-release access list

 You can find a list of individuals that had access to the results of the survey prior to